Research Fellowships for Graduate Students

 o Value of the project to your field

 - A detailed list of materials to be examined during your fellowship, including call numbers, collection names, and any other bibliographic information available.
+Also include links to the description of the materials in Orbis, Quicksearch, and/or Archives at Yale.
 If you anticipate consulting oversize materials (broadsides, posters, maps, etc.), please indicate those clearly in your list

-- Two confidential letters of recommendation, including one from your academic advisor
+- One confidential letters of recommendation, preferably from your dissertation chair, academic advisor, or equivalent

 To assist with your application, you may consult these search tools:

 - Archives at Yale– a database of descriptions of archival collections (also known as finding aids)

 - Quicksearch – a search tool that looks at multiple sources, including printed books, manuscripts, and archives

 - LUX – a new search tool that looks across Yale’s cultural heritage collections (please note only Yale University Library materials are eligible for fellowship funding).